The practice of morality (çīla) consists in the observance of all moral precepts;

 Perfect Compassion carries and bestows moral authority, since from the point of view

-of kindness and fairness, it is impossible to improve on it.
+of kindness, fairness, and respect, it is impossible to improve on it.

 Because we are human beings, it is psychologically hard on a normal individual to